Appccessibility-Shox/Transcript-Reader/README.md

 - Elegant design
 - Context (a.k.a. right click) menu & toolbar button
 - Light mode & dark mode compatible
-- Live highlighting of the active cue and of previously watched cues.
+- Live highlighting of the active cue and of previously watched cues

 ## Who is Transcript Reader for?
 1. Individuals with hearing impairments who want to read subtitles more comfortably.